jumpcutking/jpg-sdr/README.md

 <a name="lg"></a>

 ## lg(item, ...obj)
-Log function that also stores the log messages in an array
+Log function that also stores the log messages in an array.
+Uses Silent mode to not log to the console.

 **Kind**: global function